The crisis is here–dive into the panic and uncertainty!

 Switch to digital to stay close to the customer.

 Customers cannot physically interact with your brand.
 Your multichannel approach has narrowed down only to digital channels only.
 The crisis presents an amazing opportunity to digitalise stages of your journey that were far behind in your roadmap.
 It amazed me to see many state educational schools around the globe handling the logistics of their classes in only a week.
 For you, it is the perfect time to track all digital touch points and measure your performance across them–website, mobile app or browser applications.
 Boost your feedback collection across these channels without over surveying.
-Thus you will keep the close connection with your customers.
+Thus you will keep the close connection with your customers and provide for an excellent customer experience.

 Focus on the why behind the why.